douglasgreen/pagemaker/developer_notes.md

 * finalizers like render, save, etc.

 Getters and setters should be symmetrical by default, that is, each getter should have a setter and vice versa.

+## Namespaces
+All namespaces should be singular.

+Prefer abstract names for namespaces: e.g. the Validator class in the Validation namespace and Routing\Router.

+A namespace can also be named after the thing being managed, e.g. File or Database.

+So a namespace should fill in the blank "I am doing _____ or managing a/an _____".

 ## Controllers
 A PHP controller class, especially in the context of the Model-View-Controller (MVC) design pattern, typically contains the following functions: